issamyax/TimberTracer/README.md

 TimberTracer
 Copyright (c) 2024 [Issam Boukhris]

+The program was developed by Issam Boukhris in frame of his Ph.D. thesis under the supervision of Pr.
+Riccardo Valentini (University of Tuscia, DIBAF department, Viterbo, Italy)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.